-HUA 238 - Alternative Photography: The Manipulated Image
+HUA 238 - Alternative Photography

-Course Title Alternative Photography: The Manipulated Image
+Course Title Alternative Photography

 This course explores a variety of alternative photographic processes and manipulated imagery techniques such as hand-coloring and gum bichromate printing.
-The incorporation of these processes with collage, printing, drawing and photographic darkroom techniques, solarization, negative sandwiching and rayogramming will be taught.
+The course may cover processes such as collage, printing, drawing and photographic darkroom techniques, solarization, negative sandwiching and rayographing.
 Students will utilize these techniques in a series of assignments.
-There will be a gallery/museum trip, a paper, and presentations by professional photographers.
+The course typically includes a gallery/museum trip and presentations by professional photographers.